 Mr. Semerjian has served as managing director, chief customer care officer of LPL Financial since February 2019.
-He is responsible for LPL Financial's customer satisfaction and client-centric efforts and leads Service, Trading and Operations, LPL Financial's largest business unit.
+He has been responsible for LPL Financial's customer satisfaction and client-centric efforts and led Service, Trading and Operations, LPL Financial's largest business unit.
+As a result of the organizational realignment announced in February 2023, Mr. Semerjian will depart the Company effective March 31, 2023.
 Before joining LPL Financial, Mr. Semerjian was general manager and senior vice president for Global Customer Success at CA Technologies Inc., which he joined in 2005 when the firm acquired Concord Communication Inc. At Concord, he was executive vice president of marketing and strategic alliances.
 Mr. Semerjian also gained experience leading firms in adopting new service models that focus on improving the customer experience at scale through leadership roles at Intel Corp., Nation Street Inc. and Corente Inc., which was acquired by Oracle.
 Mr. Semerjian received a B.B.A. in marketing and management from the University of Massachusetts and an M.B.A. from Harvard Business School.
 He was also awarded an advanced certificate of executive management by the MIT Sloan School of Management.